-How do you know if you have hard water in Ohio?
+How do you know if you have hard water?
 Here are a few signs:

 Excessive scale buildup